ShrijithBelagur/Project/README.md

 ## Notes

-The report PDF should discuss the scientific setup, model design, results, and interpretation.
-This README is the replication guide for getting the code and experiments running.
+The report PDF discusses the scientific setup, model design, results, and interpretation.